GoldCobaltRound/Snowrunner-Manual-Gearbox-Mod/README.md

 * Gearbox UI is not updated when you shift gears
 * First gear will be labeled as _Low+_ if your truck has that gear
 * No engine stalling
-* You can use _Diff Lock_ when the truck is on first gear.
-But only while you hold the in-game key for shifting gears
+* You can use _Diff Lock_ when the truck is on first gear
 * Key presses are captured even when game is collapsed

 ## Building